markwragg/markwragg.github.io/_posts/2024-08-13-how-i-became-a-powershell-millionaire.md

 ---

-If you've made it this far, thanks for indulging me.
+If you've made it this far, thanks for indulging me through this walk down memory lane.
 You've perhaps noticed there's a consistent theme to the modules above, which is that most of them started life as a way to solve some specific problem for me, that I realised could probably also help someone else.
-None of the modules above are perfect, but I suspect they've saved (perhaps a lot) of people (perhaps a lot) of time, and that's worth a million.
+None of the modules above are perfect, but I suspect they've saved (perhaps a lot) of people (hopefully a lot) of time, and that's worth a million.
 Here's to the next.

 ![Leonardo DiCaprio Cheers](/content/images/2024/Leonardo-Dicaprio-Cheers.jpg){: .align-center}